WEC-Sim/WEC-Sim/docs/developer/overview.rst

 Documentation
 ^^^^^^^^^^^^^
 The written documentation should follow same guidelines that written code does.
-Paragraphs should be written as blocks, while maintaining the 84 character limit.
+Paragraphs should be written as blocks, while maintaining the 80 character limit.
-The most common exception is when a url itself is over 84 characters than it maybe create a long line.
+One common exception to this character-per-line rule is when a long url is used it may create a long line.

 TODO

 Code